 Iceland offers every attraction that a traveler dreams of seeing.
 Whether they are active volcanoes, biggest glaciers, or hot springs, Iceland has everything for everyone.
 As told earlier, every city of Iceland deserves to be seen at least once.

-Following are some known and unknown attractions and destinations of Iceland.
+Following are some well-known and less-known attractions and destinations of Iceland.

 The majestic Gullfoss. its name translates to the golden waterfall it also where the golden circle gets its name from, and its impressive waterfall and one of the main highlights of the loop.